urbanriskmap/cognicity-api-docs/source/includes/chatbot_api/_facebook.md

 {}
 ```

-Send a reply to user after they submit a report.
+Send a reply to user after they submit a report via Facebook messenger.

 #### HTTP Request